Windows Internals for Forensic Analysts

 The Windows operating system is a large place and the amount of information available from a system can be daunting.
 In order to understand where to look for interesting information and how to interpret it, one needs a solid understanding of the base architectural concepts that underlie the system as well as the data structures that “glue” it all together.

 During this intense, four day seminar, the student will have a chance to explore topics such as virtual memory, the impact of running Windows under a hypervisor, the on disk structure of the most common Windows file systems, and the registry through a mix of concentrated lectures and hands-on lab experiments.

 4 week advanced payment -10%; 2 week advanced payment -5%

 (contact OSR for previous and multi-student discounts)

-Please contact an OSR Seminar Coordinator OR
+Please contact the OSR Seminar Team for schedule information.

 This class is directed at anyone that wants to gain a deeper understanding of the Windows operating system, but particularly those looking to use this information for the purposes of forensic analysis and incident response.
 This course is designed to help the student intelligently use, but not rely on, their existing set of analysis utilities.

 This is not a seminar for beginners without knowledge or experience in either operating systems or firmware.
 Rather, it is an intense, architectural study of specific parts of the Windows O/S, interspersed with practical lab exercises.
 Students attending this seminar will need a good understanding of general O/S concepts.
 They also will be well served by having basic knowledge of Windows O/S architectural concepts (such as can be gained by reading Windows Internals (by Russinovich, Solomon, and Ionescu).
 Because it is a hands-on seminar, students need to be familiar with scripting languages such as Python, as well as the basic ability to use a Windows system.

 Hardware Requirement: Attendance at this seminar requires each participant to bring their own laptop in a configuration capable of running a virtual machine.